NikodemMlynski/sorting_algorithms_speed/README.md

 - Make sure a C++ compiler (e.g., `g++`) is installed and accessible in your system's PATH.
 - The C++ program must be compiled before running it.
 You can modify the script to automate this process.
-- Ensure that `numbers.txt` exists before running the sorting programs.
+- Ensure that `array.txt` exists before running the sorting programs.

 ## Sample Results